Tag Archive for: shampoo

 Your Scalp is Alive, Your Hair…Not So Much

-On its own, hair is not alive.
-That prized hair on your head is, in fact, a strand of dead cells.
-That said, all the factors that keep hair growing and attached to the head depend on living cells.
+Your hair alone isn’t a live organism but a strand of dead cells.
+That said, all the factors that keep hair growing depend on living cells.
 As the hair begins to grow, it nudges itself up from the base of the follicle and through the uppermost levels of the scalp.
-Small blood vessels feed the cells in each follicle, providing nutrients to keep the hair growing.
+Small blood vessels feed the cells in each follicle, providing nutrients to keep your hair growing.
 (02)

 Almost every hair follicle is attached to a sebaceous gland, also known as an oil gland.
 These oil glands secrete a substance called sebum which coats and moisturizes the skin and keeps hair shiny and healthy.
 A hair follicle blocked by excess sebum, dandruff, or dead skin can’t grow or hold hair effectively.
 (02)